OXDBXKXO/akamai-toolkit/README.md

 Usage: `node toolkit.js -p`

-## Custom browser
+### Custom browser

 The script provides uses Puppeteer to provide an easy way to experiment on scripts.
-You can replace a script by a custom ones, allowing you to add additionnal logs for example.
+You can replace a script by a custom one, allowing you to add additional logs for example.
 You can also execute Javascript in Node and in-browser.
-The script uses YAML config files, allowing you to quickly change the behaviour of Puppeteer without having to manually edit the code.
+The tool uses YAML config files, allowing you to quickly change the behaviour of Puppeteer without having to manually edit the code.

 Available options are:
 - `headless` : to control headless property of the browser